Devops-pro-group/remotly-access-instance-with-users/README.md

+## # Presentator  : Author Ibrehima Keita
+# Time : 08/18/2023 11p30 Eastern time.
 ## Lab : How multiple users can access a unique instance remotly and share content.
-# Presentator  : Author Ibrehima Keita
-# Time : 08/18/2023 11p30 Eastern time.

 ![users](download.jpg)
 ### The goal for this Lab is to prepare a working area for Devops Teams .
 # I - Provision an instance using either with Python script or Terraform